Beyond expected values: Making environmental decisions using value of information analysis when measurement outcome matters: Introduction

 \tikzstyle{line} = [draw, very thick, -latex'] \tikzstyle{flow} = [line, line width=0.4mm]

 Traditional calculations in VoI analysis assume that the decision-maker is risk-neutral.
-This is not realistic in many management contexts, especially in conservation where it is expected that many decision-makers responsible for environmental management are risk-averse \citep{Tulloch2015}.
-Risk aversion of the decision-maker can be incorporated into VoI analysis calculations \citep{Xiao2019}, and previous work has focused on reducing the risk of undesirable outcomes for the system as a whole \citep{Nadiminti1996,Borgonovo2017}.
-For example, risk aversion to poor outcomes can be incorporated in VoI analysis by requiring that the value function used in this analysis is a strategically-chosen nonlinear function of the system's properties that the decision-maker aims to maximise (e.g.\ \citealt{Hilton1981,Willinger1989,Bleichrodt2020}).
+This is not realistic in many management contexts, especially in conservation where it is expected that many decision-makers responsible for environmental management are averse to risk \citep{Tulloch2015}.
+A decision-maker's aversion to risk can be incorporated into VoI analysis calculations \citep{Xiao2019}, and previous work has focused on reducing the risk of undesirable outcomes for the system as a whole \citep{Nadiminti1996,Borgonovo2017}.
+For example, aversion to the risk of poor outcomes can be incorporated in VoI analysis with a strategically-chosen nonlinear value function penalising low values of the system's properties that the decision-maker aims to maximise (e.g.\ \citealt{Hilton1981,Willinger1989,Bleichrodt2020}).

 A similarly important concern is that the information obtained from a measurement does not substantially improve the decision-maker's choice of management action.
 For example, if new information does not change the action the decision-maker was otherwise going to select, the data collection activity may be deemed retrospectively as ``worthless''.
 Whilst this potential outcome is not directly detrimental to the system being managed, the possibility of this outcome may be perceived by the decision-maker as a ``risk'' of wasted investment of time and/or money in monitoring.